.

 Spillage of cargo liquid

 When a gas is stored as a liquid, whether under pressure or refrigerated, it will vaporise on being released to the atmosphere, taking heat from the surroundings.
 Depending on the liquid spilled, the spill size and whether the spill is on land or water, the rate of vaporisation and the temperature and density of the ensuing vapour cloud will vary.
 Almost certainly the cloud will be low-lying (only methane, when warmer than minus 100 °C (-100 °C), ethylene and ammonia are lighter than air – see table 10).
 Initially, the cloud will be cold and will drift downwind.
 It will generally be visible as a white cloud of condensed atmospheric water vapour.
 The characteristics of this cloud, in terms of its flammability and oxygen content, are discussed in point “Flammability/flammable range” above.
-A further description of the hazards associated with spillage of a liquid cargo can be found in article “Vaporisation of spilled liquid”.
+A further description of the hazards associated with spillage of a liquid cargo can be found in article “Basics of safety on gas carriersVaporisation of spilled liquid“.

 Viscosity of liquid cargoes